 Rome eventually relented, but de Lubac remained saddled with the scourge of censorship.
 This never dampened his passion for writing, publishing and studying however.
 His fortitude and undying desire to do God's will would eventually earn him the attention he so rightfully deserved as Pope John XXIII would eventually enlist de Lubac as a consultant for the upcoming Second Vatican Council.
 His main contributions to Vatican II appear to have been made in support of the conciliar and post-conciliar periods as it was here where he stressed the vital contributions of the whole people of God, not just the priests and other appointed religious leaders.

 As he approached the twilight of his career, de Lubac gained an ardent admirer in Pope Paul VI, who sought to appoint him a Cardinal. de Lubac humbly declined however, believing that it was unjust to be appointed to the Cardinalship without having first having achieved the title of Bishop, citing it as "an abuse of apostolic office".
 14 years later however he did accept the appointment from Pope John Paul II, and at 87 years old he became honored and recognized as the oldest living Cardinal.
 He later died in Paris at the age of 95.

-As we celebrate the Year in Faith, it's important that we take a moment to reflect on the bravery, intellect and wisdom of this unique trailblazer of the Catholic Church.
-It was his lifetime of contributions that have in many ways laid the foundation for positive change.
-So deep in fact were these fundamentals that they will undoubtedly continue to provide the bedrock for future change and progress for many years to come.
+Cardinal de Lubac was a man of bravery, intellect and wisdom, a genuinely unique trailblazer of the Catholic Church.
+It was his lifetime of contributions that have in many ways helped to lay the foundation for positive change, change rooted in the same truth that was taught by the first man to assume the Papacy, St Peter himself.
+So deep in fact were these fundamental truths that they will undoubtedly continue to provide the bedrock for future change and progress for many years to come.